awsdocs/amazon-vpc-user-guide/doc_source/vpc-dns.md

 ## DNS support in your VPC<a name="vpc-dns-support"></a>

-Your VPC has attributes that determine whether instances launched in the VPC receive public DNS hostnames that correspond to their public IP addresses, and whether DNS resolution through the Amazon DNS server is supported for the VPC\.
+Your VPC has attributes that determine whether instances launched in the VPC receive public DNS hostnames that correspond to their public IP addresses, and whether DNS resolution through the Route 53 Resolver is supported for the VPC\.

 ****